Anaphylaxis

 FINAL WORD

-Seeking means to reduce your risks, for example- carrying an Allergy Card when going out, working with your healthcare providers on your diagnosis and treatments, carrying an allergy action plan with you at all times, and being with your Pal-lergy, are just some ways you can get onto the path of living a safer and happier life, even with the risk of Anaphylaxis.
+Seeking means to reduce your risks, for example- advocating for your allergies with your Visual Allergy Alert, working with your healthcare providers on your diagnosis and treatments, carrying an allergy action plan with you at all times, and being with your Pallergy, are just some ways you can reduce your risks and live a a safer and happier allergy life.